-Courtney Edwards, Dallas Associate is a professional with eleven years of experience in the marketing, public relations and event planning fields notably in the medical and hospitality industries.
+Courtney Edwards, Dallas Associate is a professional with fifteen years of experience in the marketing, public relations and event planning fields notably in the medical and hospitality industries.
 Her resume includes volunteering and event planning for many local charities in the Dallas community.
 She has a passion for working with people and making every event something to remember.

 Courtney holds a Bachelor’s Degree in Hospitality Administration from Stephen F. Austin State University and a Master’s of Business Administration in Marketing from the University of Dallas.

 Before working for francisco+co, Courtney worked for ten years in corporate marketing for SportsCare USA, Fairmont Hotel Dallas, MedSurge Advances, Osyris Medical USA and MEDHOST.
 She specialized in tradeshow and event planning, branding, marketing campaigns and community relations.

 She has been involved with local Dallas charities which include The Elan Circle of the Dallas Symphony Organization, Friends of the Park, Lee Park Junior Conservancy, Young Texans Against Cancer, Dallas Museum of Art Junior Associates.
 She is currently involved in Junior League of Dallas and The Friends of the Warren Center.

 She served two consecutive terms as the VP of Communications for the Elan Circle of the Dallas Symphony and has served as the Silent Auction Co-Chair for the Elan Circle’s black tie event, Savor the Symphony, Events Chairman for the Lee Park Junior Conservancy’s “Day at the Races” derby event and Co-Chair for Light Up Lee Park, co- chaired Family Gateway’s Celebrity Waiter Kickoff Party and Friends of the Park Spring Fling in 2013.